rookie/go/README.md

 go
 =============

-directory organizer
+directory bookmark organizer

-This is a little script I made to save and quickly go between multiple directories
+This is a script to save and quickly cd between multiple directories

 Installation
 ------------

-dont do this if you dont know what you are doing
+dont do this if you dont know what you are doing. take a look at install.bash

     bash install.bash

 which is just a simple script that

     mkdir -p ~/bin
     cp ./go.py ~/bin/go.py